ramasahayam/myrepo/amortization-app/readme.md

-How to build:
+## How to build:

 	1) gradle clean jar -- generates jar into ${projectDir}/build/lib/mortization-app-1.0.jar

-How to run the app:
+## How to run the app:

 	1) from command line: provide the path to generated jar and execute client program --> java -cp amortization-app-1.0.jar com.amortization.client.AmortizationClient

 	2) from ide (eclipse or intellij..):
 		--> right click on AmortizationClient and run as Java program.

-run tests:
+### Run tests:

 1) from commandline: gradle clean test
 2) ide: right clieck on test package and run tests.
 AmortizationTestSuite : is the test suite for tests.